vatsalgotawala/fastapi-microservice-template/README.md

     poetry remove <package_name>
     poetry remove requests
     ```
-8. To run the service/application, you can run the below command and access the same over `http://localhost:8081`
+8. Optionally, run the below command from the root directory to set up the git hook scripts using the `.pre-commit-config.yaml` file containing some pre-configured hooks
     ```bash
+    pre-commit install
+    ```
+9. To run the service/application, you can run the below command and access the same over `http://localhost:8081`
+    ```bash
     # Make sure to replace <app_directory> with your actual directory name
     uvicorn --reload --host=0.0.0.0 --port=8081 <app_directory>.main:app
     uvicorn --reload --host=0.0.0.0 --port=8081 myservice.main:app
     ```
-9. To run the tests and get the test coverage report, you can run the below command from the root directory
+10. To run the tests and get the test coverage report, you can run the below command from the root directory
     ```bash
     # Make sure to replace <app_directory> with your actual directory name
     pytest --cov=<app_directory>